awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apitgateway-method-integration.md

 [Uri](#cfn-apigateway-method-integration-uri): String
 ```

-## Properties<a name="w4ab1c21c14c41b7"></a>
+## Properties<a name="w4ab1c21c10c20c56c17b7"></a>

 `CacheKeyParameters`  <a name="cfn-apigateway-method-integration-cachekeyparameters"></a>
 A list of request parameters whose values API Gateway caches\.
-To be valid, any request parameters used here must also be present in the method's configured `RequestParameters` property\.
+These parameters must also be specified in [RequestParameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-method.html#cfn-apigateway-method-requestparameters) to be supported in `CacheKeyParameters`\.
 *Required*: No
 *Type*: List of String values